The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Banff Upper Hot Springs are Canada’s highest-elevation operational hot springs, at 5,200 ft (1,585 m) above sea level.

-You can enjoy the outdoor hot pool with a stunning view of the mountains while soaking in the mineral-rich water that has attracted visitors since 1886.
+You can enjoy the outdoor hot pool with a stunning view of the mountains.
+Its mineral-rich waters have attracted visitors since 1886.

 Other than relaxing, you can also learn more about the history and geology of the hot springs at the interpretive exhibits and the Wonder of Water hydrology exhibit.
 You can also rent a historic swimsuit from the 1920s for a fun photo opportunity!